 Instructions

-- Return the sausage to the pot along with the can of Rotel tomatoes and juices, tomato paste, seasonings, chicken stock, rice and stir to combine.
+- Return the sausage to the pot along with the can of Rotel tomatoes, tomato paste, parsley flakes, dried basil, dried oregano, chicken stock, rice and stir to combine.
 Reduce the heat to low, cover and simmer for 25 minutes.

 - Once the rice is tender, if you're adding raw shrimp to the meal, combine the shrimp into the jambalaya making sure that they are covered; cover the pot and cook for an additional 10 minutes, or until the shrimp have turned a pink color.

-- Season the jambalaya with salt, pepper, or hot sauce if desired and stir well before serving.
+- Season the jambalaya with salt, cayenne pepper, and hot sauce, and stir well before serving.
 Serve the jambalaya warm along with hot French bread or cornbread.
 Garnish with green onions and fresh parsley if desired.

 Eric Olsson is the food blogger of RedBeansAndEric.com.
 He publishes new recipes and interviews weekly.
 He has developed recipes and written articles for the famous Camellia brand in New Orleans, Louisiana.
 He has been mentioned in Louisiana Cookin‘ magazine and has had recipes featured in Taste of Home magazine – with his Creole Turkey recipe being runner up in their annual Thanksgiving recipe contest.
 He lives outside of Detroit, Michigan, with his wife and four children.